Summer Program in Outcomes Research Training (SPORT)

 The Outcomes Research Workshop offers trainees and faculty interested in outcomes research an opportunity to receive supportive and constructive feedback from colleagues representing a wide range of disciplinary perspectives.

 The standard fee for SPORT is $3000.
-For the Department of Medicine candidates, Medicine will pay $1500 and the section will pay $1500.
-Surgery will pay $3000 for candidates participating from that department, and applicants from other departments should check with their department chair regarding this fee.
+At the University of Chicago, for Department of Medicine candidates, Medicine will pay $1500 and the section will pay $1500.
+Surgery will pay $3000 for candidates participating from that department, and applicants from other departments or institutions should check with their department chair regarding this fee.
 Students currently enrolled in a University of Chicago graduate program may be able to participate in SPORT without additional charges beyond tuition and fees by registering for the courses as part of their graduate program.
+Please note that SPORT fellows do not receive a transcript or course credit for CCTS 45200 and 45300 unless they are enrolled in a degree program and have confirmed with their primary department that the courses can be counted toward degree requirements as electives.

 How to Apply

-Apply to SPORT using the online application by April 20, 2020, 5 pm Central Time.
-You will need to submit the following application materials:
+Apply to SPORT using the SPORT online application by April 26, 2021, 5 pm Central Time.
+You will need to submit the following application materials.
+If you are submitting a late application after April 20, please notify Kelsey Bogue at email@example.com.

 - A current CV